zakinadhif/BusinessSim/README.md

 ## Not-a-promise
 We will make map editor or entity editor where you can place entities easily using a GUI app.

+## Todo
+- Remove `tgui::Group::Ptr TestState::thisGroup` kind of model because it can be problematic, for example if you forget to add `thisGroup = tgui::Group::create()` before you call the `add` method into it, it will produce segfault